CCIEA-esr/Infographic-FY2026/README.md

 *  The text in column G gets placed in bold above the figure in each modal popup
 *  mouseover column H is not currently used

+## How to update the background image and/or prepare for a new year

+* Either:
+   +  rename the new image to be the same as the old one and commit/push the new image to GitHub or
+   +  edit index.html to change the image name (two places) and commit/push both index.html and the new image to GitHub
+*  For a new year, also edit the <title> tag in index.html and commit/push index.html to GitHub

 ## GitHub Action to Update Modal html files

 *  How to start the GitHub action workflow